Stable Structures

 StableBTreeMap

-, by default the stableJson
+, by default the

 Serializable object

-is used to encode JS values into bytes and to decode JS values from bytes. stableJson
+encode JS values into bytes and to decode JS

-uses JSON.stringify
+uses

-and JSON.parse
+and

-with a custom replacer
+with a custom

-and reviver
+and

-to handle many Candid
+to handle many

-and other values that you will most likely use in your canisters.
+will most likely use in your canisters.

-You may use other Serializable objects
+You may use other

-besides stableJson
+besides

-, and you can even create your own.
-Simply pass in a Serializable object
+, and you can even create

 Serializable object

-and the third parameter is the value
+parameter is the key

 Serializable object

 .
-For example, the following StableBTreeMap
+For example,

-uses the nat8
+the nat8

 and text